-When you apply to the Northern Territory Government for business and professional licences, you must be able to show you are a fit and proper person, company or organisation to hold a licence.
+When you apply to the Northern Territory (NT) Government for business and professional licences, you must show you're a fit and proper person, company or organisation to hold a licence.

 This can involve one or more of the following checks:

 - nationally coordinated criminal history check